 the Niagara peninsula

-that is licensed to work with all species.
+that is authorized for all species.

 We cover a large area and accept wildlife from the Niagara

 * south and east of Hamilton and Dunnville to the Niagara River;

 * between the south shore of Lake Ontario and the north shore

 * Niagara Falls, Niagara on the Lake, Fort Erie,

 * portions of the Guelph District as referred to us by the MNRF.